 Once you are ready to begin recruiting your intern, you will prepare a Job Description.
 The document should briefly describe the tasks, responsibilities, and expectations you have for the position while outlining the skills and experiences necessary to be successful.
 Your description could also emphasize the educational experience the student will receive.
 Finally, identify the timeline and length of the experience.
 For a sample job description, please click here.

-After completing your job description, you can log into Handshake, Rice’s online career management portal, and post your internship opportunity.
-Handshake will also allow you to select candidates to interview, which can be done at Rice or virtually.
+After completing your job description, you can log into 12twenty, Rice’s online career management portal, and post your internship opportunity.
+12twenty will also allow you to select candidates to interview, which can be done at Rice or virtually.
 You can work with the CCD to target student leaders and clubs with students that have an affinity for your opportunity.

 Though many employers are concerned about hiring international students for internships, federal regulations permit the employment of international students within certain limits.
 The only cost of hiring international students for internships is the time and effort to interview and select the best candidates for the job.
-The international office at Rice handles the paperwork involved in securing work authorization for international students at the request of the student.
+The Office of International Students and Scholars at Rice handles the paperwork involved in securing work authorization for international students at the request of the student.

 After you’ve hired an intern, you’ll want to provide the intern with information to successfully launch the experience: